pyth-network/governance/docs/constitution/pyth-dao-constitution.md

 In the event of a member needing to be exceptionally replaced outside of scheduled elections, the non-elected candidate with the highest amount of votes from the last election of the Price Feed Council will be offered membership in the Price Feed Council.

-3. **The Community Council**
+### 3. The Community Council

 The Community Council is made of 7 members who are signers of the Community Multisig Wallet.
 The Community Multisig Wallet has powers to perform actions that are delegated to it by the Pyth DAO.
 The execution of such actions by the Community Council requires 6-of-8 approval (with one of the default multisig holders being the Operations Wallet itself).
-The members of the Community Council must adhere to all elements of the "Code of Conduct for the Community Council" available at: [ipfs://bafkreic5zi6bultebtn45h6i7joeympc4k5rt437ele54krcuf7s4cpv4i](https://ipfs.io/ipfs/bafkreic5zi6bultebtn45h6i7joeympc4k5rt437ele54krcuf7s4cpv4i))
+The members of the Community Council must adhere to all elements of the "Code of Conduct for the Community Council" available at: [ipfs://bafkreic5zi6bultebtn45h6i7joeympc4k5rt437ele54krcuf7s4cpv4i](https://ipfs.io/ipfs/bafkreic5zi6bultebtn45h6i7joeympc4k5rt437ele54krcuf7s4cpv4i)

 The first election of the Community Council will be conducted via on-chain voting.
 The date chosen for the first election will form the basis for all future elections.
 Every election should begin 6 months after the previous election has started.
 At least 1 member of the Community Council has to be replaced every 12 months.